princeton-nlp/intercode/data/README.md

     ├── bird/
     └── spider/
 ```
-The `bash`, `python`, and `sql` folders contain corresponding datasets that have been migrated to be compatible with the named InterCode environment.
+Each folder contains corresponding datasets that have been migrated to be compatible with one of the 5 InterCode environment.
 Each subfolder usually contains a `README.md` describing how the conversion was performed, a `transform.py` that performs the described conversion, and data files that are the task instances and any additional setup required to run the dataset on InterCode.

 The `results` directory has model-specific folders, each of which contains experiment results for the model run with different strategies (i.e. Try Again, ReAct, Plan & Solve).
 Each json file contains a list of trajectories, where each trajectory corresponds to information from a single task episode.